 Want more sheet pan recipes?
-Check out this Whole30 Sausage Sheet Pan Supper, Sheet Pan Beef and Broccoli, or Garlicky Asian Sheet Pan Supper!
+Check out this Sausage Sheet Pan Dinner, Healthy Beef and Broccoli Recipe, or Garlicky Asian Sheet Pan Supper!
 Sheet Pan meals are some of my favorite dishes to make as they are just so easy, both on the prep and the clean up afterward!

-For a complete list, check out this post of 5 Easy Whole30 Sheet Pan Meals!
+For a complete list, check out this post of Healthy Sheet Pan Dinners!

 Note that you can use salmon here or whiting fillets.
 Whiting is usually more budget friendly and tastes even better in my opinion.
 In my area at least, it is easy to find whiting fillets that are wild caught too!
 Wild caught is important since farm raised fish are bred in horrible conditions that are inhumane and unsanitary.
 Wild caught means the fish were caught in their natural habitat and lived a natural life, without being mistreated.
 They are healthier this way too, and since you are what you eat, you'll be healthier for it too!